ALGSS/ntrip_things/readme.md

 3. an NTRIP Version 2.0 Caster via plain UDP (Output, Destination), or
 4. an NTRIP Version 1.0 Caster.

-Please note, the options to support NTRIP Version 2.0 are currently still under development and should be used with care.
+Please note, the options to support NTRIP Version 2.0 are currently still under development **and should be used with care**.
 Keep in mind that details of the NTRIP Version 2.0 transport protocol are still under discussion and may be changed.